Mughal architecture: Shah Jahan

 Rather than building huge monuments like his predecessors to demonstrate their power, Shah Jahan commissioned elegant monuments.
 The force and originality of this previous building style gave way under Shah Jahan to a delicate elegance and refinement of detail, illustrated in the palaces erected during his reign at Agra, Delhi and Lahore.
 Some examples include the Taj Mahal at Agra, the tomb of his wife Mumtaz Mahal, under the chief architect Ustad Ahmad Lahori.
 He was said to have personal a preference for white marble in architecture, as in the Taj Mahal.
 Although some buildings built during his era were made of red sandstone, such as the Red Fort in Delhi, he preferred to use white marble for his private quarters.

-The Moti Masjid (Pearl Mosque) in the Agra Fort and the Jama Masjid at Delhi, the latter built under the supervision of his Grand Vizier, Saadullah Khan, a Punjabi Muslim, are imposing buildings of his era, and their position and architecture have been carefully considered so as to produce a pleasing effect and feeling of spacious elegance and well-balanced proportion of parts.
+The Moti Masjid (Pearl Mosque) in the Agra Fort and the Jama Masjid at Delhi, the latter built under the supervision of his Punjabi Grand Vizier, Sa'adullah Khan, are imposing buildings of his era, and their position and architecture have been carefully considered so as to produce a pleasing effect and feeling of spacious elegance and well-balanced proportion of parts.
 Shah Jahan also renovated buildings such as the Moti Masjid, Sheesh Mahal and Naulakha pavilion, which are all enclosed in the Lahore Fort.
-He also commissioned a mosque named after himself in Thatta called Shahjahan Mosque (not built in the Mughal architecture, but in Safavid and Timurid architecture that were influenced by the Persian architecture).
+He also commissioned a mosque named after himself in Thatta called Shahjahan Mosque, built in a style deeply influenced by Safavid and Timurid architecture.
 Shah Jahan also commissioned the Red Fort in his new capital at Shah Jahanabad, now Old Delhi.
-The red sandstone Red Fort is noted for its special buildings-Diwan-i-Aam and Diwan-i-Khas.
+The red sandstone Red Fort is noted for its special buildings: Diwan-i-Aam and Diwan-i-Khas.
 Another mosque was built during his tenure in Lahore called Wazir Khan Mosque, by Wazir Khan who was the court physician to the emperor.
 It is famous for its rich embellishment which covers almost every interior surface.
 Other public works by high ranking nobles of Shah Jahan include those of Ali Mardan Khan, Wazir Khan, Nasiri Khan, and Kartalab Khan Deccani.